OpenEvalProject/evals/manuscripts/elife-23383/v1/manuscript.md

 ## Abstract

-10.7554/eLife.23383.001 The first results from the Reproducibility Project: Cancer Biology suggest that there is scope for improving reproducibility in pre-clinical cancer research.
-DOI: http://dx.doi.org/10.7554/eLife.23383.001
+The first results from the Reproducibility Project: Cancer Biology suggest that there is scope for improving reproducibility in pre-clinical cancer research.

 ## What does it mean to repeat the methodology?